Frequently Asked Questions

 What devices are supported?

-Melo records plays from iPods, iOS devices, and Apple TVs (2nd generation) which are connected to the Mac where the app running.
+Macs, iPods, iOS devices; Apple TVs (2nd and 3rd generation) which are connected to the Mac where Melo running.

 What if there’s no network connection?